 1. Invest in some good lighting, camera equipment, audio, a clean, professional background, and a Zoom account.
 Make your environment and background look like someone you'd want to do business with.

-2. Call and book same-day appointments.
+2. Call and book same-day appointments as much as possible.
 Your schedule is dialing in the morning, running appointments in the afternoon.

-3. Book out appointments every hour on the hour.
+3. Book out appointments every 45 minutes to an hour.
 If you're full-time, you need at least 6 appointments a day from 2-3 hours of dialing or texting.
 Overbook yourself to build confidence and posture.

 5. Follow the presentation tips in the Training Center for establishing rapport, finding the pain, and presenting the solutions.